dailytutorfor.you

 Agent: Here's the implementation plan [long document] User: Looks good, go ahead

-Result: Surprises when results don't match expectations.
+Result: Surprises when the result doesn't match expectations.

 Solution: Read the plan in detail.
 Request changes if needed.

-❌ Mistake 4: Working on Main Branch
+❌ Mistake 4: Working on the Main Branch

 User: Let's implement this directly on main

-Result: No rollback path if problems occur.
+Result: No rollback path if something goes wrong.

 Solution: Use worktrees or at least a separate branch.